AlexHackintosh/Acer-Aspire-5741G-High-Sierra/README.md

 **What is not working:**

 * Inegrated Broadcom Bluetooth
-* Integrated Camera(It is working with 360p, I disable it
+* Integrated Camera(It is working with Low Resolution, I disable it to make FaceTime work)

 **Todo**